 The Sierra Leone peninsula was sold in 1788 by an indigenous king to England, and then immediately became an English colony and protectorate.
 The sale had been made with a very specific purpose, that of giving refuge to homeless Africans and freed slaves.

 As a British Crown colony, it had a governor in charge of appointing an executive council assisted by a legislative council.
 English law applied with the changes required by the environmental situation.
-According to Abbreviationfinder, the colony was divided into two provinces each chaired by a European commissioner.
+According to Abbreviationfinder, an acronym site which also features history of Sierra Leone, the colony was divided into two provinces each chaired by a European commissioner.
 Each commissioner was given the task of settling all matters of a certain importance, leaving those of lesser weight to the indigenous leaders, owners of specific courts.

 Colonization began and, after a series of failures, in 1791 a company was formed which in 1807 ceded all rights to the English Crown.
 In 1872 the Falaba region also passed under English protectorate.